-9.0 Signage and Notification
+8.0 Signage and Notification

-Hazardous Trees located in high or moderate Target Areas and identified through this program shall be marked with a spray-painted orange dot to indicate a tree that has been determined to be a hazard.
+All Hazardous Trees located in high or moderate Target Areas shall be marked with a spray-painted orange dot to indicate a tree that has been determined to be a hazard.
 Informational signage will be placed at DEEP properties to inform the public that the marked trees are hazards.
 Fencing or cautionary tape may be utilized by DEEP as a temporary measure to further notify the public of the marked trees.

-DEEP will provide external notifications of all planned tree mitigation projects that are subject to this Hazard Tree Mitigation Policy at least 14 days before cutting is scheduled to begin.
-External notifications will be initiated by the Bureau of Outdoor Recreation and provided through DEEP's website and physical signage posted at the proposed site.
+DEEP will provide external notifications of all planned tree mitigation projects that are subject to this Hazard Tree Mitigation policy at least 14 days before cutting is scheduled to begin.
+External notifications will be provided through DEEP's website and physical signage posted at the proposed site.

-DEEP personnel managing tree mitigation projects are responsible for posting informational signs at planned cut locations at least 14 days before cutting begins to inform the public of planned cutting activities.
+Informational signs will be posted at planned cut locations at least 14 days before cutting begins to inform the public of planned cutting activities.
 The signs will provide an email address where interested parties can send comments and inquiries about the planned cutting activities.
 DEEP will review and consider submitted comments to determine if adjustments to the planned mitigation project for that location should be made.

-An informational sign will be placed on each Heritage Tree to inform the reader of any planned next steps of hazard mitigation and provide an email address where interested parties can send comments and inquiries about the planned mitigation activities.
+An informational sign will be placed on each Heritage Tree to inform the reader of any planned next steps of hazard mitigation.
 Information for planned Heritage Tree mitigation projects will be posted on the DEEP's Website at least 14 days before mitigation begins.